atugade/aws-exercise/README.md

 Assumptions and test setup:

-* You may need dependencies installed prior to the follow step
 * AWS credentials in ~/.aws/credentials

 Set up a virtualenv and install packages from the requirements.txt with the following command: